WWE SmackDown! vs. Raw 2006: Match gameplay

 A new momentum bar was introduced to determine the flow of the match, replacing the old clean/dirty and SmackDown! meters.
-If the player chooses their wrestler to fight clean, he/she will be portrayed as a face, If they choose fight dirty, he/she will be portrayed as a heel.
+If the player chooses their wrestler to fight clean, he/she will be portrayed as a face.
+If they choose to fight dirty, he/she will be portrayed as a heel.
 The player also has to keep an eye on their stamina bar, which drains as the wrestler fights; the more elaborate the offense, the more tired the wrestler will be.
 The player must regenerate their stamina bar to prevent becoming completely exhausted and unable to perform.
 However, this is an optional feature and can be easily removed in the game's options menu.
-Each character also has a new stamina attribute, meaning hose with a low stamina rating will tire out more easily.
+Each character also has a new stamina attribute, meaning those with a low stamina rating will tire out more easily.
 Also included is a new Hardcore attribute, allowing those rated high to inflict more damage to their opponent with weapons.

 Grapples have been vastly improved, with each character having more specialized grapple types than the previous game's unchangeable group of four grapples.
 Each character has choice of three out of seven grapples: Power, Speed, Technical, Brawler, Martial Arts, Luchadore, and Old School.
 Each character also has a Clean/Dirty grapple category and a Submission grapple category, bringing the total number of grapples to five.
 A new powerful version of the Irish whip has been included, giving more offense to the opponent, but at the price of draining more stamina.

-The game includes the SummerSlam (2004), Backlash (2005), ECW One Night Stand (2005), Royal Rumble (2005), No Mercy (2004), No Way Out (2005), Judgment Day (2005), Unforgiven (2004), New Year's Revolution (2005), Vengeance (2004), The Great American Bash (2004), Taboo Tuesday (2004), Survivor Series (2004), Armageddon (2004) and WrestleMania 21 PPV arenas, as well as the WrestleMania IX arena.
+The game includes The Great American Bash 2004, Vengeance 2004, SummerSlam 2004, Unforgiven 2004, No Mercy 2004, Taboo Tuesday 2004, Survivor Series 2004, Armageddon 2004, New Year's Revolution 2005, Royal Rumble 2005, No Way Out 2005, WrestleMania 21, Backlash 2005, Judgment Day 2005, and ECW One Night Stand 2005 PPV arenas, as well as the WrestleMania IX arena.
 There are also arenas based on each WWE television show (Raw, SmackDown!, Heat, and Velocity).

 The arena crowd has also been graphically improved, with fully 3D characters replacing the mixture of 3D and 2D characters seen in the previous games.